By Jennifer Lonoff Schiff, CIO.com. See original article here.

 How a good PM successfully manages a decentralized team:Having a mobile collaboration tool “is a game-changer for IT managers,” says Josh Bauer, assistant director, Network Operations, Acorda Therapeutics.
 “If someone is mobile, for example, they are limited to the technologies available on their mobile devices.
 For a long time that meant only basic email access and small file attachments could be shared; no real-time collaboration could occur,” he explains.

-“In [our] case, we saw the problem [inability to efficiently collaborate online], identified the right tool (EMC Syncplicity) and now our employees are able to collaborate better on projects and work as they prefer to, rather than work within any restrictive technical limitations.”
+“In [our] case, we saw the problem [inability to efficiently collaborate online], identified the right tool (EMC Syncplicity by Axway) and now our employees are able to collaborate better on projects and work as they prefer to, rather than work within any restrictive technical limitations.”

 Problem No. 7: Lack of communication, or hostility, among team members.